Get started with sensitivity labels

 - Information Protection Analysts

 - Information Protection Investigators

 - Information Protection Readers

 For an explanation of each one, and the roles that they contain, select a role group in the Microsoft Purview compliance portal > Permissions & roles > Compliance center > Roles, and then review the description in the flyout pane.
-Or, see Role groups in the Defender and compliance portals.
+Or, see Role groups in Microsoft Defender for Office 365 and Microsoft Purview compliance.

 Alternatively to using the default roles, you can create a new role group and add the Sensitivity Label Administrator role to this group.
 For a read-only role, use Sensitivity Label Reader.